-In this ridiculously easy yet awesomely elegant one-pan dinner, fish fillets are plopped atop sliced potatoes and roasted to perfection.
+In this ridiculously easy yet awesomely elegant sheet pan dinner, cod fillets are plopped atop sliced potatoes and roasted to perfection.
 Understated.
 Impressive.
 And just 10 minutes of effort.
-Although no one besides you needs to know that last part.–Angie Zoobkoff
+Although no one besides you needs to know that last part.

 Roasted Cod with Potatoes and Lemon